Social media is built for impulse buys. See it. Want it. Buy it.

 For better or worse, social media provides a place for patients to ask questions, discuss issues, express concerns, and document complaints.
 It’s important to remember that social media is a 2-way street; it’s a platform for conversation.

 If a patient takes the time to find your social media page and post a message or comment, it’s not just a good opportunity to further your customer service and respond, they are expecting a response.
-A survey by Convince and Convert discovered that 42% of social media users expect a response within 1 hour or posting their comment or message.
+A survey by Convince and Convert discovered that 42% of social media users expect a response within 1 hour or post their comment or message.

 Furthermore, other social media users are watching (and waiting) for your response.
 In many situations, no response is an offense.
 Marketing giant HubSpot found that “consumers are 71% more likely to make a purchase based on social media referrals.”